By Roger Cox, Editor

 Courts & Fees.
-There are 18 hard courts (none with lights) arranged in three clusters variously called Palm, Citrus, and Sycamore for the trees planted around them.
+There are 16 hard courts (none with lights) and two new red-clay courts, arranged in three clusters variously called Palm, Citrus, and Sycamore for the trees planted around them.
 One of these courts has been dedicated to a self-feeding ball machine.
 Court time is free.

 Spa & Fitness

 At 10,000 square feet, the Spa at Rancho Valencia is very large relative to the number of rooms.
 Decor runs to hand-crafted European tiles and Italian fountains, while the treatments focus on using such local ingredients as avocado, grape seed, and natural healing agents from the ocean.
 The treatment rooms open onto private outdoor gardens.
 A saline pool is part of the complex, as is a yoga studio seasonally open to a reflecting pool with an island platform at its center.
 The fitness center has moved here as well, offering such wellness workouts as yoga, Pilates (private Reformer Sessions and group mat classes), spinning, and TRX (there's a tennis and TRX combo that, Robin White promises, "you will feel it the next day—in a very good way."
 There is also a suite of Cardio machines each with personal televisions and attached DVD players.
 Remarkably all of these classes—some 75 in all—are free to registered guests.

 Croquet.
 There is a regulation croquet lawn adjacent to the main clubhouse.
 Use of the lawns and equipment is complimentary.